texfaq/texfaq.github.io/FAQ-appendix.md

 \appendixpage
 \addappheadtotoc
 ```
-The `\appendixpage` command adds a separate title ''Appendices''
+The `\appendixpage` command adds a separate title "Appendices"
 above the first appendix, and `\addappheadtotoc` adds a similar
 title to the table of contents.
 These simple modifications cover many
 people's needs about appendixes.